 The twin beaches Nacpan and Calitang are a rising star in El Nido.
 If you prefer remote destinations, where you can relax and enjoy the views without being disturbed by music or tourists, you will absolutely love the Twin Beach.

-The Twin Beach is actually a stretch of sand ending with a hill covered by palm trees.
-It’s the place where Nacpan Beach meets with Calitang Beach and it’s one of the most secluded and pristine places in El Nido.
+It is actually a stretch of sand ending with a hill covered by palm trees.
+It’s the place where Nacpan Beach meets with Calitang Beach, one of the most secluded and pristine places in El Nido.

 If you’re planning to visit the Twin Beach, read all the information below.